David Nicholls (footballer, born 1956)

 David Nicholls (born 3 November 1956) is an English former professional footballer who played as a midfielder.

 Career

 Born in Bradford, Newton began his career with Huddersfield Town.
 He joined Bradford City in August 1975.
 He made 4 league appearances for the club.
-Heleft the club in August 1976 to sign for Gainsborough Trinity.
+He left the club in August 1976 to sign for Gainsborough Trinity.

 He also played for England Schools.